 - Print this Guide Dogs Fact Sheet and share it with your employees so they are familiar with the rights of guide dog teams and the legal responsibilities of businesses.

-- Follow us on Facebook, Twitter, and Instagram and share our posts about guide dogs.
+- Follow the CNIB Foundation on Facebook, Twitter, and Instagram and GDUC on Facebook and Twitter and share our posts about guide dogs.

 - Post a photo of your “Guide Dogs Welcome” window decal displayed in your business using the hashtag #GuideDogChampion.

 - Take a photo of a guide dog team in your establishment – with their permission, of course!
 Share the photo using the hashtag #GuideDogChampion.

 - If a guide dog team enters your establishment, ask the handler if they'd like a water bowl for their guide dog.